Nat-As/Tablaraza/README.md

 ![screenshot](doc/screenshot.png)

-**Note:** On Linux and macOS, you may need to run the application with sudo/admin privileges.
+**Note:** On Linux you may need to run the application with sudo/admin privileges.

 ## Building from Source